theia-demo-plugins/theia-frontend-plugin/README.md

 # theia-frontend-plugin

-This sample plaugin demonstrates all the available plugin API.
+This sample plagin demonstrates all the available plugin API.
 Examples of usage of each group separated in corresponding file.

 Each sample command name starts from common prefix, and if a command result is shown in developers console it has suffix in its name.
-Also all event lesteners print massages into developers console.
+Also all event listeners print messages into developers console.